pkoelich/Vancouver_CityScope/README.md

 - **Homeownership Rate:** 18.2%
 - **Accessibility Index:** 9.7%

+The pairwise comparison also computes a consistency ratio (CR), which is a method used to assess the consistency of judgements when comparing criteria.
+Our CR % of 1.7 indicates high consistency with our decision making.
 With our normalized indices and criterion weights, we joined the data together into a singular layer by census tract or dissemination area.
 A weighted linear combination was then performed in order to calculate the QOLI value.

 The formula for the calculation of the QOLI is:
 - **QOLI** = (Homeownership Rate × 0.182) +(Housing Cost Burden Index × 0.286) + (Accessibility Index × 0.097) +(Living Wage Index × 0.435)